If your website isn’t using trust badges to give new visitors confidence in your business, you’re missing out in a big way.

 Your new website visitors have never interacted with your brand.
 To them, you could easily be another eCommerce scammer (or spammer) site looking to make a quick buck.

-But when you use trust badges like those in the photo above, you effectively borrow authority from sites people widely use and trust.
+But when you use trust badges for websites like those in the photo above, you effectively borrow authority from sites people widely use and trust.
 This is one of the smaller aspects of using social proof to enhance your business.

 And believe it or not, these little trust badges can be the difference between gaining or losing a new customer, which makes sense.